hassanhamza930/thinkfast/README.md

 1. **Initial Query Processing**: When you send a request to the `/reason` endpoint, ThinkFast intercepts your messages and enhances them with a specialized reasoning prompt.

-2. **Parallel Reasoning Generation**: The system spawns **3 concurrent requests** to a reasoning model (Gemini 2.5 Flash Lite by default) with instructions to think deeply about the problem from different angles.
+2. **Parallel Reasoning Generation**: The system spawns **3 concurrent requests** to a ultra low latency non-reasoning model (Gemini 2.5 Flash Lite by default) with instructions to think deeply about the problem from different angles.

 3. **Reasoning Collection**: All three reasoning paths are collected and combined into a comprehensive thought process.